zuiderkwast/eredis_cluster/README.md

 * Support of TLS introduced in Redis 6
 * Uses Nordix/eredis
 * Added `eredis_cluster:connect/2` that takes a proplist with options
-* Dialyzer corrections
+* Many Dialyzer corrections
 * Elvis code formatting
-* Improved test coverage
 * Containerized testing
 * Added APIs:
   - qa2/1                 - query all nodes with re-attempts, returns [{Node, Result},..]
   - q_noreply/1           - query a single Redis instance but wont wait for its result
   - load_script/1         - pre-load script to all Redis instances
   - scan/4                - Perform a scan command on given Redis instance
+  - disconnect/1          - disconnect from given Redis instances
   - get_pool_by_command/1 - get which Redis pool that handles a given command
   - get_pool_by_key/1     - get which Redis pool that handles a given key

 ## TODO

+- Correct last Dialyzer warnings
+- Improve test coverage
 - Improve test suite to demonstrate the case where Redis cluster is crashing, resharding, recovering...